alexsalvatore/microchain/README.md

 ## To Do

-- write and read a chain file (it mean adding event emitter).
-- Rename the class Chain to Blockchain, because chain.chain is not pretty.
+- create expirable transaction for content, a transaction that can be purged of the chain once a certain time.
 - several validation check: test if block or transaction are not in the future, test the height of blocks, test if there is a genesis block and if not, the chain can only be red.
 - create a _founders_ propertie in the genesis block, an array of public keys that can send _instruction(s)_ to the chain.
 I currently do not know if I should merge this property with the _Config_ class.
 - start documentation.
 - create an _instruction_ type of transaction.
-- create expirable transaction for content, a transaction that can be purged of the chain once a certain time.
 - create an hash list for transactions to avoid double-spending.
 - check if timestamp of a transaction or a block is not > to the current timestamp or < to the ts of the previous block (only for blocks)
 - re-initiate the UTXOPool with the longuest chain after each block add.